josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🛰️_where_we_are_now_2025-10-30.md

 And after so many white men spending so much time pretending they have an obelisk for a cock wearing the mask of a public figure who is a British man, who can be clustered into a group as a Muslim and with Pakistani heritage, I just cannot reasonably believe you believe your "THEYRE ALL IN GROOMING GANGS" story.
 It's all a little on the nose, honestly.

 It also suggests you can't read numbers in simple strings, or use ratios.
-I could go on, but at 900k, I sort of hope the point is beginning to land.-->
+I could go on, but at 900k, I sort of hope the point is beginning to land.

+For any aides: don't take this as permission to not listen in a case where the victim is a white woman and reporting a perpetrator who isn't white.
+Just sharing the ongoing theme of my chaps and their particular obsessions as skinwalkers trying the "babe, want to see what I've got in this box?" trick.-->
 ---

 ## 🧩 Context Markers